jorenheit/brainfix/README.md

 }
 ```

-However, BrainFix supports reference semantics as well!
+However, BrainFix supports reference semantics as well.
 Parameters prefixed by `&` (like in C++) are passed by reference to the function.
 This will prevent the copy from taking place and will therefore be faster than passing it by value.
 However, it also introduces the possibility of subtle bugs, which is why it's not the default mode of operation.

 ```javascript